apache/griffin/griffin-doc/DataQualityTool.md

 and data integration.
 Improving data quality is essential for all organizations, and maintaining it across various environments requires a combination of people, processes, and technology.

-To address these challenges, we have developed a data quality tool designed to be easily adopted by any data organization.
+To address these challenges, we will upgrade data quality tool designed to be easily adopted by any data organization.
 This tool abstracts common data quality problems and integrates seamlessly with diverse data architectures.

 ## Data Quality Dimensions